18F/18f.gsa.gov/content/posts/2019-02-12-open-forest-launch-post.md

 there was no online purchasing option for these permits, limiting the public to buying permits at mostly remote USFS district offices or sometimes from local vendors during weekday business hours.
-From launch to the the end of the holiday season, Open Forest sold nearly 5,000 permits across the four pilot forests.
+From launch to the end of the holiday season, Open Forest sold nearly 5,000 permits across the four pilot forests.

 Though 18F has delivered many products to production since its founding